Yashraaj2002/Bike-Rental-Business-Analysis/README.md

-# 🚴‍♀️ Bike Rental Shop – SQL Case Study
+# 🚴‍♀️ Freedo Bike Rental Shop – SQL Case Study

 ## 📘 Overview
 This project simulates a real-world scenario where a bike rental shop owner, Emily, wants to make data-driven decisions to grow her business.
 You’ve been brought on as an SQL analyst to extract key insights from the shop’s database using SQL.